thiagodeas/API-curriculum-maker/README.md

 # Curriculum Maker API

-A backend service for generating minimalist developer CVs in PDF format, powered by Spring Boot, Thymeleaf, and OpenHTMLtoPDF.
+A backend service for generating minimalist developer CVs in PDF format, powered by Spring Boot, Docker, Thymeleaf, and OpenHTMLtoPDF.

 ---